Cheap group travel insurance

 Do you have to be related to get cheap group travel insurance?

-Not necessarily – group travel insurance is for any group of people, and you don’t have to be related to get great group deals.
-You just need to be travelling together.
-Children can be included on a group policy too.
+You don’t need to be related to get group travel insurance – you just need to be travelling together.
+You can include children on a group policy, too.

 What level of group travel cover do I need?